Best Uses: Sea kayaking, flat water, traveling, camping

 Kayak Material: Low stretch polyester and heavy duty rubber coated 1,200 denier Nitrylon exterior, Lite-pack interior to reduce weight and packed size.

-Pros: Stable, light weight, easy to lift, comfortable, lots of storage space, great maneuverability, good tracking, compact, easy entry and exit, inflates very quickly
+Pros: Lightweight, easy to lift, comfortable, lots of storage space, very easy to turn and maneuver, good tracking (extra good with optional rudder), compact, easy entry and exit, dries quickly

-Cons: Although very comfortable, you have to sit on the floor of the kayak with a backrest to lean against and you will definitely get a wet bum.
-The backrest offers good support but some have suggested adding a cushion to keep your bum off the wetness of the floor.
+Cons: Although very comfortable you have to sit on the floor of the kayak and you will definitely get a wet bum.

 More In-Depth Info